shaksham08/cplusplusCHERNO/7.headerfiles/README.md

 This type of headerguards was alot used in past but now new preprocessor staement **#pragma once** comes.

 Here we can notice that there is no iostream.h but instead there is only iostream ,, this was done by the developers to differentiate between the c and c++ library.

+HEader files mainly include

+1. #define directives

+2. structure delcarations

+3. typedef statements

+4. function prototypes

+Note:- It dosent containt the implementaiton of that functions or the body.